oguimbal/jcool-docs/demander/invite.md

 # Invite and involve other parties

-You can use the API to invite parties on the dispute.
+You can use the API to invite parties on a dispute already created.
 Parties will be able to do different actions on the file depending on their role.

+?> You can also create a dispute and invite a lawyer in the same query.
+See the demander companies tutorial [push a new file](/demander/push.md).

 ## Invite a lawyer on a dispute